 This we know to be true from the Savior himself.
 When he took the book of Isaiah, he opened it and read: The Spirit of the Lord is upon me because he has anointed me.
 He then said that the prophecy was fulfilled in the hearing of those listening.

-Peter, the prince of the apostles, also taught that the chrism which made the Saviour a christ was the Holy Spirit; that is to say, the power of God.
-When in the Acts of the Apostles Peter spoke to that faithful and merciful man, the centurion, he said among other things: After the baptism which John preached, Jesus of Nazareth, whom God anointed with the Holy Spirit and with power, started out in Galilee and travelled about performing powerful miracles, and freeing all who were possessed by the devil.
+Peter, the prince of the apostles, also taught that the chrism which made the Savior a christ was the Holy Spirit; that is to say, the power of God.
+When in the Acts of the Apostles Peter spoke to that faithful and merciful man, the centurion, he said among other things: After the baptism which John preached, Jesus of Nazareth, whom God anointed with the Holy Spirit and with power, started out in Galilee and traveled about performing powerful miracles, and freeing all who were possessed by the devil.

 So you said that Peter too said that Jesus in his humanity was anointed with the Holy Spirit and with power.
 Thus Jesus in his humanity truly became the Christ.
 By the anointing of the Holy Spirit, he was made both king and priest for ever.

 This is an excerpt from a treatise on the Trinity by Faustinus (aka Faustus) Luciferanus, an Early Church Father who most probably wrote his treatise “De Trinitate” around 380 AD at the request of the wife of the Emperor Theodosius (Nn.
 39-40; CCl 69, 340-341).
+It is used in the Roman Catholic Office of Readings for the twelfth (12th) Sunday in Ordinary Time.
+The accompanying biblical reading is taken from I Samuel 16:1-13, recounting the anointing of King David by the prophet Samuel.